 Important payment dates

-- Payment for online courses is due on registration
+- For online courses, payment is due on registration.

 Funding your studies

 Paying for your education can take time and discipline.
-Here are some options to help you finance your studies.
+The following are options to help you finance your studies.

 You may be eligible for financial assistance from the federal and provincial governments through the Canada Student Loans and Nova Scotia Student Assistance programs.
 You can apply to both programs through one application.